 The modern art project began in the 1990s.
 It was the brainchild of a former school principal with no welding or art experience.
 He was from Regent, ND, a dying farm town.
 He wanted to create something that would draw people to the town, to breathe life back into it.

-With the help of farmers and others throughout the community who donated or leased (cheap) sites for the sculptures, provided materials and labor the project has gotten off to a rip-roaring start.
-The seven sculptures are all fairly artistically done.
 (Hey, they’re made of crushed oil barrels – and I’m not all THAT into modern art.)
 They’re entertaining for the whole family.
 And they all have easy access and ample parking.
 The girls particularly enjoyed the rocking grasshoppers and climbing structure at “Grasshoppers in the Field.”

-Since the idea of the project was to support the town, we opted to eat at the CafĂ© rather than enjoy our PBJ lunches at one of the sculpture pullouts.
+Since the idea of the project was to support the town, we opted to eat at the Café rather than enjoy our PBJ lunches at one of the sculpture pullouts.
 The pattimelt I had was PIPING hot and the girls didn’t look too disappointed in their grilled cheeses.
 We picked up some ice cream down the street and meandered through the gift shop before hitting the road again.

 Just before dinner time we arrived at Theodore Roosevelt National Park where we discovered the back door of the trailer, the ONLY door into the trailer, wouldn’t open!
 It sounded like the lock was releasing just fine.
 And the knob seemed to be working fine as well.
 Still, the door just WOULDN’T open.